 8. Find your zone

-If you have a lot of control over your schedule, consider how best to organize your time.
+If you have a lot of control over your schedule, consider how best to organise your time.
 You’re probably aware that your productivity peaks and dips at the same time most days, but do you actually plan your work around that ebb and flow?
 Give it a go.

 You can go even deeper by figuring out which times to do certain types of tasks.
 For example, you might be creative in the morning and collaborative in the afternoons.